 We believe that every Christian should live for Christ and not for himself.
 Christ came not just to provide salvation, but also transformation in our lives.
 By obedience to God’s Word and daily yielding to the Holy Spirit, every believer will mature and start to think and act like Jesus.
 Also, we believe in the worship leadership of all believers, that through the Spirit in us, we all worship God daily in Spirit and in truth.
 This life of supernatural love and truth is alien and uncommon, making Christians an intriguing light to those in darkness.
 This intrigue is advantageous to God’s mission

 Mankind was created in the image of God to have fellowship with Him, but became alienated from that relationship through sinful disobedience.
 As a result, every human being is a sinner and under the condemnation of God.
 Man is not capable of coming back into a right relationship with God by his own effort.

 Ephesians 4:15-16 | 1 Corinthians 12:12-13 | Acts 1:8

 We believe that the Church is a living spiritual body of which Jesus Christ is the Head.
 The members are those who have trusted by faith in the finished work of Jesus; they are His redeemed Bride.
 The purpose of the Church is to glorify God by loving Him and by spreading God’s fame and Gospel to a lost world.

 Man was created as an eternal being.
 He will either exist eternally separated from God by sin, or in union with God through forgiveness and salvation.
-Heaven and Hell are literal places of eternal existence.
 To be eternally separated from God is Hell.
 To be eternally in union with Him is Heaven.
+Heaven and Hell are places of eternal existence.